pilgreen/operakansas/content/auditions.md

 ---
 title: Opera Kansas Auditions
+description: ''

 ---
 # Auditions

+Opera Kansas holds open auditions in Wichita, Kansas, every 12-18 months.
+Auditions are open to all singers of all ages and levels of experience as we cast a wide range of performers in our varied productions.
+Auditions develop a roster from which productions can be cast even several years in advance.

-Please send a headshot and resume to Managing Artistic Director Ashley Winters.
+Please send a headshot, resume and video samples if available to Managing Artistic Director Ashley Winters.

-All materials can be mailed to:
+All materials can be emailed to:

+operakansas@gmail.com

+Or mailed to:

 <address>
 Ashley Winters<br>